 The power of collaborative conservation

-On seeing rhinos for the first time in their lives, last year, the Chiefs of six remote villages from the Okavango Community Trust couldn’t believe how calm the rhinos were, having only heard tales of the animals’ ferocity and dangerous nature.
+This Rhinos Without Borders Update starts with the Chiefs of six remote villages from Botswana Okavango Community Trust seeing rhinos for the first time in their lives.
+They couldn’t believe how calm the rhinos were, having only heard tales of the animals’ ferocity and dangerous nature.

 But there lay three rhinos, in the shade of a tree.
 Three hefty, healthy and peaceful rhinos that now called Botswana home, after being relocated through the Rhinos Without Borders project from poaching hotspots in South Africa.